By: Mike Woodburn, Creative Director

 - Looks Dated.
 Is your company keeping up with the times?

 - Awkward Layout.
-The logo isn't symmetrical.
-Worse, its components (logo mark, company name, and tagline) don’t stack or remain legible on mobile.
+The logo is too tall or too wide for placement on a range of digital media.
+This can lead to its components (logo mark, company name, and tagline) not remaining legible on mobile.

 When to Update Your Logo

 We've created dozens of logos for Digital Marketing customers over the past 20 years.
 We've even won awards for our branding work.
 During all that effort, we identified 4 times when it makes sense to update your logo.

 - Staying Competitive.
 Coca-Cola has updated their brand dozens of times over the years.
 Each time they made changes to their logo (sometimes barely visible!).
 Why?
 To refresh the brand in the minds of customers, and look its best on new advertising mediums as they develop.
 It works the same way for you.

 - Corporate Shift in Focus.
 When a company’s business model or customer focus shifts, the logo may no longer reflect the new goals.